Endowment and Investment Management

 Where our investment managers invest on our behalf through independent third-party asset managers, they seek to integrate and manage ESG issues through an operational due diligence framework to assess such third-party asset managers.
 This framework includes an ESG due diligence section to ensure that ESG-related questions are assessed and considered during the due diligence process.
 After making an investment they continue to monitor identified ESG risks and maintain a dialogue with the third-party assets managers to ensure effective oversight and application of responsible investment best practices.
 The College scrutinises its investment managers in relation to the effectiveness of their application of those processes and ESG engagement with the relevant third-party asset managers.

 Where our investment managers invest on our behalf in their own managed funds, we consider carefully the ethical and responsible investment policy of those funds in the process of selecting those fund managers.
 The College scrutinises those managers in relation to the effectiveness of their application of ESG criteria in the selection of assets for acquisition or disposal and engagements with investee companies.
-In this context this document at page 7 is relevant.
+In this context the following documents are in relation to the COIF Charities Ethical Investment Fund:

 As a general matter, the College insists that its investment managers demonstrate a very high standard of integrity towards their clients, their staff and the relevant regulatory authorities.
 Where any breaches of integrity are detected, the assets under management may be moved to another fund manager.